Kubernetes

 ReplicationController also lets you configure a set of Pod replicas, but it does so using selectors that are equality-based, whereas ReplicaSets use set-based selectors.
 A detailed explanation of the difference in these types of selectors is beyond the scope of this article, but suffice it to say that set-based selectors are typically more flexible.
 Mainly for that reason, ReplicaSet (which is a new feature) has become the preferred approach for running multiple Pod instances in most cases.
 ReplicationContollers are still supported in Kubernetes for now, but a lot of admins treat them as a more or less deprecated feature.

-As for ReplicaSets vs. Deployments, these are not alternative solutions as much as they're complementary ones that can – but don't have to be – used together.
-You can create a ReplicaSet as part of a Kubernetes Deployment, or you can create a standalone K8s ReplicaSet.
-Typically, creating a ReplicaSet as part of a Deployment is the preferred approach because a Kubernetes Deployment also allows you to configure other aspects of Pod behavior that you can't manage through a ReplicaSet.
+As for ReplicaSets vs. Deployments, these are not alternative solutions as much as they’re complementary ones that can – but don’t have to be – used together.
+You can create a ReplicaSet as part of a Kubernetes Deployment, which is a kubernetes object used to manage pods through ReplicaSets, or you can create a standalone K8s ReplicaSet.
+Typically, creating a ReplicaSet as part of a Deployment is the preferred approach in a broader kubernetes environment because it can also automate application lifecycle management and lets you configure other aspects of Pod behavior that you can’t manage through a ReplicaSet.
 That said, if your only goal is to ensure that Kubernetes runs multiple replicas of the same Pod, a ReplicaSet is the most straightforward way to do that.

 How does a ReplicaSet work?

-ReplicaSets work in a pretty straightforward way: You write a manifest containing a Pod template and other code that tells Kubernetes which Pod to run and how many replicas of the Pod should be present.
-Then, you deploy the ReplicaSet, and Kubernetes automatically enforces the desired state by running the number of replicas you've specified (assuming that's possible, which it should be unless your Kubernetes cluster has major issues like lack of available Kubernetes nodes to support the requested number of Pod replicas).
+ReplicaSets work in a pretty straightforward way: A ReplicaSet ensures a specific replica count by keeping identical pods running from the Pod template in your manifest.
+Then, you deploy the ReplicaSet, and Kubernetes automatically enforces the desired state by running the number of replicas you’ve specified, and it may create pods or replace failed ones to maintain that desired number (assuming that’s possible, which it should be unless your Kubernetes cluster has major issues like lack of available Kubernetes nodes to support the requested number of Pod replicas).

-For example, here's a ReplicaSet that runs 3 replicas of an NGINX Pod:
+For example, here’s a ReplicaSet that runs 3 replicas of an NGINX Pod, creating three nginx pods:

 (For details on what this code does, scroll down to the “Writing a ReplicaSet manifest” section later in this article.)